Dresing/Okapien/readme.md

 <h1 align="center">Okapien</h1>

 <h2>About</h2>
 An application that is awesome as such.
+Much Amaze.

 <h2>Install</h2>
 - npm install